Open World Games: Cramming All The Good Stuff Into One

 Devlosirrus

-The idea is to give the player a clear choice of what kind of challenge he wants to take on, but without resorting to boilerplate template missions or fairground challenges.
+The idea is to give the player a clear choice of what kind of challenge they want to take on, but without resorting to boilerplate template missions or fairground challenges.
 These are still story-driven campaigns of unique missions, you just get to pick what type you’re in the mood for – and even avoid some of your least favourites entirely.

 “I think often open world games mess up because they turn it into a themepark instead of a world.”